Cash Flow Projection Builder

 Tips and notes

 Keep operating costs (recurring) separate from capital outlays (one-off) so a single big purchase doesn’t masquerade as a permanent expense.
 Be conservative on revenue and generous on costs — projections that assume everything goes right are the ones that surprise founders.
-The headline output is the closing-balance row: scan it for the first negative month, and treat the months before it as your true runway.
-Remember cash flow is not profit — late-paying customers can make a profitable business cash-negative, which is exactly why this projection exists.
-Use it to size a fundraise: the gap to your lowest balance, plus a buffer, is roughly what you need to raise.
+Cash flow is not profit: late-paying customers can make a profitable business cash-negative, which is exactly why this projection exists alongside a P&L. Update it every month by replacing your forecasts with actuals, so the remaining months adjust to reflect reality rather than the original plan.